top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 ### Software architecture

-- Please describe the list of nodes that you are developing or modifying.

-- For each node, list the published and subscribed topics.

-- For each subscribed topic, describe the assumption about the latency introduced by the previous modules.

-- For each published topic, describe the maximum latency that you will introduce.

 #### Anti-Instagram node

 We are improving the Anti-Instagram algorithm.
 So the Anti-Instagram node should stay the same as it was.